jwnwilson/hexrepo/README.md

 # To Do

 - Aipet
-    - Setup backend
+    - Create aipet be with django ninja
-    - Create run_be with django ninja
+        - Setup Auth and permissions
-        - add django-ninja-extra
+        - Setup postgres
-        - Setup Auth and permission / feature flags
+        - Setup Celery
-        - Update template add django ninja option
+        - Create seprate django ninja template and remove ninja from original template
     - Setup simple FE with auth?
         - Add auth
             - Auth0